Nathalie...: Cast

 The role of Nathalie was initially to be played by Vanessa Paradis, but the actress had to decline the role because of pregnancy.

 Reception

 On Rotten Tomatoes the film has an approval rating of 71% based on reviews from 24 critics.
+The website's consensus reads, "A seductive French import that portrays adult issues of jealousy and betrayal with strong lead performances and considerable French charm."
 On Metacritic, the film has a score of 69% based on reviews from 11 critics, indicating "generally favorable reviews".

 Derek Elley of Variety wrote: "An intellectual-cum-sexual teaser whose twist is apparent far too early on."
 Kirk Honeycutt of The Hollywood Reporter called it "An unconvincing psychosexual drama that tries to reconfigure the classic romantic triangle but winds up looking like a preposterous pretzel."